 Ranakpur is a small temple town about 90 km from Udaipur and falls in the Pali district of Rajasthan near Sadri town.
 You can make a comfortable day trip to Ranakpur from Udaipur along with Kumbhalgarh.
 It primarily has old Jain temples and a magnificent Chaukukha Temple popularly called Ranakpur Jain Temple or Chaturmukha Dharnavihara.
 Temple honors Adinath, the Jain Tirthankar.

 Ranakpur Jain Temple – A Marble Marvel

 The biggest and most prominent one is the Chaumukha temple which is huge by any standard.
 This temple was constructed by the minister of Rana Kumbha in the 14th century.
 Which makes this temple about 700 years old.
 But it would be difficult for you to believe that it is so old when you see it with your eyes.
 The temple was destroyed by the Mughals and has been restored over time.
 Some restoration work is still on as if the work on the temple is always on.

 This 102 ft high temple has three floors and is spread over about 45000 sq ft, primarily made of white marble.
 There are 1444 pillars in the temple, none of which are alike.
 The legend says because of the design of the temple, it is literally impossible for you to count the no of pillars in the temple.
-We tried making a rough estimate of pillars.
+We tried making a rough estimate of the pillars.
 We realized that actual counting would need some effort and a lot of time.
 There are some pillars on one floor and there are pillars that go across the three floors of the temple.
 The whole of the temple including the pillars, columns, walls, and roofs are intricately carved and you can just get mesmerized looking at them.